-Introduction
+I. Introduction

 Stories have increasingly been recognized as important in social science.
-Cognitive psychologists have suggested that we understand the world in terms of story-like causal relations (Sloman 2005), computer scientists have suggested that stories should be used in modeling human cognition (Schank and Abelson 1977), psychologists and philosophers have suggested that stories are central to the construction of the self (Bruner, 1986, 2002; Kearney, 2002), and management researchers have identified storytelling as a key element in what makes ideas memorable (Heath and Heath 2007).
-There has been much discussion in history and sociology on methods for integration of narrative into social science theory (see, e.g., Abbott 1983, 1995).
-The purpose of the article is not to review this literature but rather specifically to consider the ways in which stories inform the perspective of researchers in social science and statistical methodology.
+Cognitive psychologists have suggested that we understand the world in terms of storylike causal relations (Sloman, 2005), computer scientists have suggested that stories should be used in modeling human cognition (Schank and Abelson, 1977), and management researchers have identified storytelling as a key element in what makes ideas memorable (Heath and Heath, 2007).
+There has been much discussion in history and sociology on methods for integration of narrative into social science theory (see, for example, Abbott, 1983, 1995).
+The purpose of the present paper is not to review this literature but rather specifically to consider the ways in which stories inform the perspective of researchers in social science and statistical methodology.
 We hope our parochial view can yield some useful general insights, in the sense that every researcher is in some sense a methodologist.
 One always has some need to develop a unique approach and unique tactics when seriously studying any applied problem in social science.

 Stories are sometimes used merely to illustrate or explain a model that has already been rigorously demonstrated, but stories can also play a more active role in the development and evaluation of hypotheses.
 Stories are not used merely as tools in communication but as steps in social science research.
-Strangely, it is sometimes argued that for developing social understanding, "any old story will do" (Czarniawska 2005): That is, the act of storytelling is more important than the story's content, not only in practical situations but for theory development.
-Sometimes scholars are even encouraged to "affirm" rather than to critique stories that circulate in social life (Weick 1982).
+Strangely, it is sometimes argued that for developing social understanding, "any old story will do" (Czarniawska 2005): that is, the act of storytelling is more important than the story's content, not